fdazen/fda-documentation/users.md

  - Select all of the areas that you want accessible for the User Level you are editing.
-In the example below, I am editing the _All Access_ level and I am checking all boxes.
-This means that users I list under this level will have access to all of the checked areas of the system:
+In the example below, I am editing the _All Access_ level to include all areas of the system, thus I am checking all boxes.
+This means that users I list under this level will have a comprehensive access to the system:

 ![3c.png]({{site.baseurl}}/images/3c.png)